KonduitAI/konduit-serving/dev_docs/README.md

     - See PipelineStep section later.
 But we want to enable one pipeline step (configuration) to be run by different executors.
       For example, a TensorFlow model - as defined by a the exact same TensorFlowStep configuration could be run by any of the TensorFlow, SameDiff, or ONNX executors - without any modification to the configuration itself (other than maybe prioritizing which to use if multiple are available).
+      Put another way: there is a many-to-many relationship between PipelineStep (configuration) and PipelineStepRunner (execution)
 * Suitable for both uber-jar type deployments and OSGi deployment scenarios
 * (Mostly) language agnostic
     - Pipeline JSON/YAML specification is language agnostic: Though the Konduit Serving core is Java-based, the pipeline / pipeline